 In this work, we designed and implemented a lightweight binocular ocular system that has been mounted on a gimbal system capable of rotations similar to the eyes.
 The ocular system has also been successfully mounted on a commercially available Sony AIBO robot on which an acceleration sensor has also been mounted in the head of the robot.
 The software has been developed to implement a rudimentary compensatory aVOR.
-The acceleration sensor performs an excellent role as an artificial sensor in providing 3D angular velocity vector.
+The acceleration sensor performs an excellent role as an artificial sensor in providing a 3D angular velocity vector.
 The artificial aVOR reacts to the head movements in all three dimensions and sends command signals that compensate any small movements.
-This stabilizes the camera position in space.
+The novelty of this approach is that the artificial vestibular sensor was implanted in the head and that the artificial eyes, i.e. cameras, were implemented in Fick gimbals.
+As such, each camera can rotate in three dimensions as is the case for the eyes in humans and other animals.
+Moreover, our algorithm to rotate the eyes in response to head movements follows the compensatory equations for rotations in three dimensions.
+This will insure that yaw, pitch and roll movements of the head while locomoting will be compensated by the counter movements of the camera and maintain stable images.
+Such an implementation has not been accomplished in any robot to date.